zerobits01/zerobits01/README.md

 # 🔭 working on

-I’m currently working on Network sec and studying **CyberSec@AUT**
+I’m currently working on Penetration testing and studying **CyberSec@AUT** I'm also interested in Machine-Learning Field and my MSC Thesis is about Network Intrusion Detection using Federated Deep Learning in SDN Environment

-# 💬 Ask me

-You can ask me questions arround computer networking and system administration also you can ask me questions about programming specifically in C and python.

-Now adays i learn new things about EH and i may answer some of the questions if i know the answer.

-Am motivated to help others and learn together.
+I used to be a mid-level python developer(developing SDWAN and Firewalls) and for now i am working as a cyber security analyst and penetration tester

 # 📫 How to reach me

 <p><a href="mailto:zerobits0101@gmail.com">Send email to zerobits01</a></p>
 <p><a href="https://zerobits01.github.io/">Visit my full resume</a></p>